dis-sg/dis-sg.github.io/_posts/2025-12-27-new-government-brand-identities-2025-pt-2.md

 LLSG’s brandmark combines two speech bubbles to form a door where they intersect (<a href="https://www.nlb.gov.sg/main/about-us/The-NLB-Brand" target="_blank">looks familiar?</a>), representing its slogan of “opening doors to opportunities”.
 It also uses Terfens as the official brand typeface, which is a friendly-looking sans serif.

-The non-intersecting portions of the speech bubbles in the logo also form frames which are used liberally on LLSG’s content.
+The non-intersecting portions of the speech bubbles in the logo also form frames which are used liberally in LLSG’s content.

 <figure>
 <img src="https://i.imgur.com/quiskeN.jpg" alt="Lifelong Learning Singapore frame">
-<figcaption><a href=https://www.facebook.com/LifelongLearningSG/posts/pfbid02AdkaV7NzpGGngCwkA5uDeXcUWS6PjphjjzwWnNQhT8H56rbbQ1QmUJnuZGFKE7JWl  " target="_blank">(Source)</a></figcaption>
+<figcaption><a href=https://www.facebook.com/LifelongLearningSG/posts/pfbid02AdkaV7NzpGGngCwkA5uDeXcUWS6PjphjjzwWnNQhT8H56rbbQ1QmUJnuZGFKE7JWl" target="_blank">(Source)</a></figcaption>
 </figure>

 <br>